DE1-Engineering-Mathematics/module-resources/notes/14-pdes.md

 $$ f(x,y) = \frac{1}{3} x^3 + c(y) \;.$$

-The only difference is in the *`constant'* term; the only requirement is that is constant when varying $x$, that's to say nothing of varying $y$.
+The only difference is in the *`constant '* term; the only requirement is that is constant when varying $x$, that's to say nothing of varying $y$.
 In fact this term is upgraded to a *function* of $y$.
 This subtle change has implications for how we specify a particular solution.
 Previously we could lock down our solution by specifying information at specific points on the function, e.g. at $x=0$, now we have to specify the function for all values of $y$. <br><br>

 <img src="figs/14.1-odesols.png" width="100%"/>